- About Us

 We told the story of conscription in Stroud whilst also looking at the stories of individuals from the Stroud District and the theatres in which they fought.

 The first story to be told was that of Private JT Garner of the Gloucestershire Regiment - his story was on show at the Museum throughout January.
 In February we featured the the Mansell and Rogers families.

-In April and May the Museum hosted the second phase of our on-going collaboration with artist Sue Brown - this time she looked at the tragic tale of Stroud's own World War 1 era Romeo and Juliet - Dorothy Beard and Archibald Knee.
+In April and May the Museum hosted the second phase of our on-going collaboration with artist Sue Brown - this time she looked at the tragic tale of Stroud's own World War One era Romeo and Juliet - Dorothy Beard and Archibald Knee.
 You can find out more about Sue's project which is funded by Arts Council England here.